-A patient (guarantor) may file an appeal by submitting a letter by, email or fax, with an explanation of their financial circumstances circumstances.
+A patient (guarantor) may file an appeal if denied financial assistance by submitting a letter, by email or fax, with an explanation of their financial circumstances and documentation related to their extenuating circumstances.
 Proof of a change in financial circumstances may be required for reconsideration of a denial.
 The final decision on an appeal will be made by a member of the Financial Assistance leadership team.

-Financial assistance determinations are valid for 12 months prior to and subsequent to the date of application.
+Financial assistance determinations can be made for 12 months prior to and subsequent to the date of application.
 Patients may request financial assistance up to one year after the date of service.

-If a patient submits an incomplete financial assistance application within 240 days of the first post discharge billing statement for the care for which they're requesting financial assistance, they'll be notified which necessary information is missing with a copy of the plain language summary of the Financial Assistance Policy, and any collection efforts related to charges for that care will be suspended.
-Patients who qualify for financial assistance will have their balance adjusted to zero, collection efforts will cease permanently and notice will be sent to any credit bureau where adverse information had previously been reported.
+If a patient submits an incomplete financial assistance application within 240 days of the first post-discharge billing statement for the care for which they're requesting financial assistance, they'll be notified what necessary information is missing with a copy of the plain language summary of the Financial Assistance Policy, and any collection efforts related to charges for that care will be suspended.
+Patients who qualify for financial assistance will have their balance adjusted to zero, collection efforts will cease permanently, and notice will be sent to any credit bureau where adverse information had previously been reported.

-Criteria used to determine a patient's eligibility for financial assistance:
+Criteria used to determine a patient's eligibility for financial assistance